 - the dispute was not capable of being determined by arbitration under Norwegian law; or

-- the arbitral award is contrary to public policy.
+- enforcement or recognition of the arbitral award is contrary to public policy.

 If the grounds for invalidity affect only part of the award, only that part will be considered invalid.